Connect with us

 medicaid look back period

-Have you ever been curious about how far back in history Medicaid goes to determine eligibility for benefits?
+Have you ever wondered how far back in history Medicaid looks to determine eligibility for benefits?

 The concept of a look-back period can be quite intriguing, prompting us to question the extent of scrutiny involved in financial transactions.